 However, disruption and uncertainty are nothing new.
-Even before COVID-19, natural disasters and transportation delays threatened supply chain management.
-So how can manufacturers recover from pandemic-induced disruptions while also preparing for future challenges?
+Even before COVID-19, natural disasters and global politics threatened supply chain management.
+So how can manufacturers recover from recent disruptions while preparing for future challenges?

-By embracing new processes, new sources of ideas, and new ways of collaborating.
+By embracing new ideas, new processes, and new ways of collaborating.
 In short, innovation.

-Earlier this year, American Productivity & Quality Center (APQC) surveyed top supply chain professionals and found that innovation is a top priority.
+Last year, American Productivity & Quality Center (APQC) surveyed top supply chain professionals and found that innovation is a top priority.
 Specific focuses include:

 Embrace open innovation

-While companies traditionally keep their ideas and strategies a secret, some businesses are embracing open innovation.
+While companies have traditionally kept their ideas and strategies a secret, some businesses are now embracing the concept of open innovation.
 In an open innovation model, companies share ideas with external partners and leverage these relationships to source new ideas.
 As the old saying goes, two (or more) heads are better than one.